AI Powered integration with expert operators

 Integration operating model

-This integration manages the lifecycle of a customer relationship by bridging transactional data and long-term profiles.
-Shopify typically serves as the source of truth for the transaction (orders, refunds, and tax), while the CRM acts as the master record for customer attributes, lifetime value (LTV), and communication history.
+This integration manages the customer lifecycle by bridging transactional data and long-term profiles.
+Shopify typically acts as the commerce engine for transactions, while the CRM serves as the master record for customer attributes and engagement history.
+Shopify usually owns the transaction data including orders, refunds, and tax.

 When an order is placed, the integration creates or updates a Customer Record in the CRM.
-It should map the Sales Order value, specific line items, and fulfilment status.
+It maps the Sales Order value, line items, and fulfilment status.
 This allows support teams to resolve queries without switching systems.
-If a refund is processed in Shopify, the integration must update the CRM to adjust LTV, preventing marketing teams from targeting customers based on outdated spend data.
+If a refund is processed in Shopify, the integration typically updates the CRM to adjust lifetime value (LTV).
+This prevents marketing teams from targeting customers based on outdated spend data.
+The goal is to eliminate source-of-truth ambiguity so every department works from a consistent view of the customer record.

 Common failures